Okta SCIM Integration with Snowflake¶

 name and login_name

-my-account).
-If you reuse the hyphenated account name for both Okta SAML SSO and Okta SCIM, then account names with underscores are not supported.
-Therefore, use the hyphenated account name to configure SCIM.
+If your SCIM provider reuses the same account URL for both SAML SSO and SCIM, then URLs with underscores are not supported.
+Therefore, use the hyphenated account URL to configure SCIM.

 Existing Snowflake roles cannot be brought under Okta’s management through transfer of ownership.
 Only new roles can be created through Okta.